Skip to main content

 Protests erupted after U.S.-Israel strikes killed Iran's Supreme Leader; at least 22 died and over 120 were injured in clashes across multiple Pakistani cities, officials said.

-• Western diplomatic missions tightened protocols and multinational companies operating in Pakistan reviewed security, while authorities stepped up protection around the U.S. Embassy in Islamabad and U.S. Consulates; the Shiite community makes up roughly 15% of Pakistan's about 250 million population.
+• Western diplomatic missions tightened protocols and multinational companies operating in Pakistan reviewed operations, while authorities stepped up security around the U.S. Embassy in Islamabad and U.S. Consulates amid protests involving the Shiite community, which makes up roughly 15% of Pakistan's population of about 250 million.

 Insights by Ground AI